objectionary/eo-phi-normalizer/site/docs/src/installation.md

 ### Install `eo-phi-normalizer` from Hackage

+You can see all package versions on its [Hackage page](https://hackage.haskell.org/package/eo-phi-normalizer).

+Use the necessary version in the `stack install` command.

 <!-- `$ printf "stack update\nexport LC_ALL=C.UTF-8\nstack install --resolver lts-$(cat stack.yaml | sed -nE 's/.*lts-(.*)/\1/p') eo-phi-normalizer-"$(normalizer --version)` as sh -->

 ```sh